 - Travelling to Andromeda at the speed of light would take 2.5 million years.

-To get the answer, we need to spend a second on the idea of spacetime, how it’s made up of four dimensions, and how we travel through it.
+But why can’t we go faster?
+This is a question that reveals something fundamental about our universe.
+To get the answer, we need to spend a second on the idea of spacetime, how it’s made up of four dimensions, and how we travel through it all the time.

+I don’t know if you’ve seen Speed, a 1994 action thriller starring Keanu Reeves.
 If you haven’t seen it, the premise is that Keanu has to drive a bus at a constant 50 miles per hour (80 km/h) through Los Angeles.
-If he speeds up or slows down, then a bomb that’s rigged to it will explode.
+If he slows down, then a bomb that’s rigged to it will explode.

-You can drive it north or south in a line.
+Although it seems like we have bigger problems going on right now, we have to spend a second looking at the geometry of the situation.
+You can drive the car north or south in a line.
 This line is called one ‘dimension’.
 You can also drive it east or west.
 That’s two dimensions.

 A helicopter appears on the horizon and soars over the salt flat towards your speeding car.
 It pulls up directly above and drops a rope down.
 Keanu grabs the rope and your arm, and the two of you are hoisted up and into the helicopter.